Xvc for DVC Users

 Conceptual Differences

-• What DVC calls "remote", Xvc calls "storage."
+- What DVC calls "remote", Xvc calls "storage."
 This is to emphasize the difference between Xvc storages and Git remotes.

-• What DVC calls "stage" in a data pipeline, Xvc calls "step."
+- What DVC calls "stage" in a data pipeline, Xvc calls "step."
 "Stage" has a different meaning in the Git context, and I believe using the same word in a different meaning increases the mental effort to describe and understand.

-• In DVC, there is a 1-1 correspondence between dvc.yaml files in a repository and the pipelines.
+dvc.yamlfiles in a repository and the pipelines.
 In Xvc, pipelines are more abstract.
-They are defined with xvc pipeline family of commands.
+They are defined withxvc pipelinefamily of commands.
 No single file contains a pipeline definition.
 You can export pipelines to YAML, JSON, and TOML, and import them after making changes.
-Xvc doesn't consider any file format authoritative for pipelines, and their YAML/JSON/TOML representation may change between versions.
+Xvc doesn't consider any file format authoritative for pipelines, and their YAML/JSON/TOML representation may change between versions. - DVC is more liberal in creating files among user files in the repository.
+When you add a file to DVC with

-• Cache type, (or rather recheck type) that is whether a file in the repository is linked to its cached version by copying, reflink, symlink or hardlink is determined repository-wide in DVC.
+dvc add, DVC creates a.dvcfile next to it.
+Xvc only creates a.xvc/directory in the repository root and only updates.gitignorefiles to hide tracked files from Git. - Cache type, (or rather recheck type) that is whether a file in the repository is linked to its cached version by copying, reflink, symlink or hardlink is determined repository-wide in DVC.
 You can either have all your cache links as symlinks, or hardlinks, etc. Xvc tracks these per file, you can have one file symlinked to cache, another file copied from cache, etc.

 Command Differences